gertalot/cursor-rules/README.md

 Command example: `@ears.mdc a rule that scans for placeholder text`

-Use a good thinking model like o3 for best results.
+Use a good thinking model like o3 for best results, and **start a new chat session** so it doesn't get confused with old context.
+Starting new chat sessions frequently is **key** to good results.

 What happens: